Assessing Expert System-Assisted Literature Reviews With a Case Study: Conclusions and Future Work

 \section{Conclusions and Future Work}

-When researchers report work involving the creation of new approaches, they usually focus on the designed novel approach and how that approach performed compares to other state of the art approaches.
-However, they seldom discuss how they find these state of the art baseline approaches.
-In this paper, we want to bring researchers' attention to this problem---how to find the state of the art baseline approaches---because (1) it is critical to any research (researchers can keep improving the solution to a problem only when they are fully aware of what others have done to attempt to solve that problem); and (2) it is usually a tedious task that consumes large amounts of time and effort.
+When researchers report work involving the creation of new approaches, they usually focus on the designed novel approach and how that approach performed compares to other state-of-the-art approaches.
+However, they seldom discuss how they find these state-of-the-art baseline approaches.
+In this paper, we want to bring researchers' attention to this problem--- how to find the state-of-the-art baseline approaches--- because (1) it is critical to any research (researchers can keep improving the solution to a problem only when they are fully aware of what others have done to attempt to solve that problem), and (2) it is usually a tedious task that consumes large amounts of time and effort.
 Expert systems have been designed to assist researchers more efficiently in finding relevant papers.
 However, these expert systems have not been widely applied because of the lack of successful literature review case studies supporting their use.